tyiannak/pyAudioAnalysis/tests/README.md

 ```

 ## Tests:
-For testing that the current version of the library is functionable just run:
+For testing that the current version of the library is functional just run:

 ```
 python3 script_tests.py